BSc (Waterloo), MA, PhD (Toronto)

 - Ontario Ministry of Research and Innovation Early Researcher Award grant

-- Journal of Gerontology: Psychological Sciences (Associate Editor)
+- Canadian Journal of Experimental Psychology (Associate Editor)

 - Journal of Experimental Psychology: Learning, Memory, & Cognition

 - Journal of Gerontology: Psychological Sciences (past Associate Editor)